Unleash/unleash-client-ruby/README.md

 `shutdown` | Save metrics to disk, flush metrics to server, and then kill ToggleFetcher and MetricsReporter threads.
 A safe shutdown.
 Not really useful in long running applications, like web applications. | nil |
 `shutdown!` | Kill ToggleFetcher and MetricsReporter threads immediately. | nil |

+For the full method signatures, please see [client.rb](lib/unleash/client.rb)

 ## Local test client